We've all heard of the London and Boston marathons, but what about these adventurous running races?Read more...

 With a thriving backpackers’ scene and cheap dive courses, Nkhata Bay has a habit of transforming short visits into extended stays.

-An area ready for discovery, with the idyllic combination of lakeside lodges and a large wildlife reserve home to two brand new tourist lodges.
+An area ready for discovery, with the idyllic combination of lakeside lodges and a large wildlife reserve home to two fine tourist lodges and a camp.

 Here you’ll find the major cluster of tourist-class hotels on the southern lakeshore.